Tibor Donner Council Meeting Table

 Unfortunately, most of the Donner furniture was thrown away in the 1990s.
 This suite of pieces are the only surviving examples we are aware of.

-NB: This piece is currently not instore.
-Please get in touch if you would like view.
+Note: This piece is not currently in the gallery.
+Please get in touch if you would like to view.